A Digital Nomad Guide to Marrakesh, Morocco

-Places to Work in Marrakesh
+Work in Marrakesh

 The growth and accessibility of the internet turned what was nothing but a dream a couple of decades ago into a reality.
 People with remote jobs and small companies who want to have flexible and low expenses are starting to choose coworking and coliving spaces as their main place to work and network.
 These living arrangements create small communities of people with the same lifestyle and interests.

 However, Marrakesh doesn’t have too many coworking spaces to choose from and finding one with a good internet connection can be a challenge.
 The first coliving spaces began to emerge and were enthusiastically welcomed by the digital nomad community, even when they are still a little bit basic.

 Best Places to Work in Marrakesh

 Fraktal Coworking (Rue Oued El Makhazine, Marrakesh 40000), a few steps from the Harti Garden in the district of Gueliz, is a cheap option with prices starting at 225 USD per month.
 It offers high speed internet, multifunction copier, meeting room, coffee shop and fruit salad among other things.
 It is open 7 days a week from 9 am to 6 pm and from 11 am to 5 pm on weekends.Fraktal is also a coliving, allowing for even more interaction than a normal coworking space.

 Cowork in Marrakech (Marrakech Plaza, Place 16 Novembre, Marrakesh 40000) is quiet and friendly.
 Located in the epicenter of the Gueliz district, it offers you an ideal work space corresponding to the expectations of the most demanding entrepreneurs.
 You will find here fast internet and good private meeting rooms.